streetpea/chiaki-ng/docs/setup/controlling.md

 | `L2`             | `L2`                    |
 | `L3`             | `L3` (left-stick click) |

-### Gyro and Touch Controls
+### Gyro Controls

 !!!
-Notice "Native Touchpad Gesture and Gyro Support"
+Notice "Native Gyro Support"

-    As of now, gyro and touch controls (other than the touchpad click) do not directly map for games that support those (i.e., Ghost of Tsushima for touch gesture and Concrete genie for gyro controls) on the Steam Deck controller.
+    As of now, gyro does not directly map for games that support it (i.e., Concrete genie) on the Steam Deck controller.
 In order to get around this, you can either:

     1. Remap controls in accessibility options if the specific game supports that.
     2. Connect a DualSense or DualShock4 controller following [Using a DualSense and/or DualShock4 Controller with `chiaki4deck`](#using-a-dualsense-andor-dualshock4-controller-with-chiaki4deck) below.

-    In the future, I plan to update `chiaki4deck` to support native gyro and touch for the Steam Deck controller.
+    In the future, I plan to update `chiaki4deck` to support native gyro for the Steam Deck controller (like I have done for touch controls).
 This affects a small subset of games.
 However, it is important to note when thinking of which games to play with Chiaki/`chiaki4deck`.

-Additionally, you can use gyro controls for camera options with any game (with gyro in the game itself turned off) by mapping gyro `As joystick` and adding a condition for when it's used (i.e., `On` with a condition of `right touchpad or right joystick touch`) in the gyro settings for `chiaki4deck`.
+Additionally, you can use gyro controls for camera options with any game (with gyro in the game itself turned off) by mapping gyro `As joystick` and adding a condition for when it's used (i.e., `On` with a condition of `right joystick touch`) in the gyro settings for `chiaki4deck`.
 I have done this in the [default `chiaki4deck` control setting](#default-chiaki4deck-layout-mapping-full-view) and you can do it in your custom control scheme.

 ## Using a DualSense and/or DualShock4 Controller with `chiaki4deck`